 Paws Up For Pets

-Paws Up For Pets was created in response to several incidents of severe animal cruelty in Santa Barbara County and a general concern that too few cruelty cases are reported—despite the proven connection between animal abuse and domestic violence.
-Also, local educators attest to the fact that too many children today lack empathy for others, as they grow up more engaged in electronics than with friends and family members.
+Paws Up For Pets was created in response to several incidents of severe animal cruelty in Santa Barbara County and the knowledge that too few cruelty cases are reported—despite the proven connection between animal abuse and domestic violence.
 When you show children how to be respectful and kind to animals, the ripple effects are endless.
 Children feel empowered, and are less likely to harm a pet, hurt a friend or bully a classmate.
 And they bring these values into adulthood.